-For more details on each of this week’s downloads, be sure to check out the full press release below:
+For more information on each title, check out the full press release below:

 This week’s Nintendo Download includes the following featured content:

 Metroid™ II – Return of Samus™ – Bounty Hunter Samus Aran faces off against the Metroid scourge once again in this epic sequel to the NES™ classic, Metroid.
 (For Nintendo 3DS™)

 Nintendo eShop / Nintendo DSiWare™